 When it comes to facts about Italy - the list goes on and on.
 Italy gave birth such brilliant minds as Galileo Galilei, Leonardo Da Vinci and Michelangelo just to name a few.
 Their culture which dates back to the ancient times have influenced the western world in many ways, in fact - Italians are responsible for inventing hundreds of things, practices, medical discoveries and so on that we use every day, some of which can be seen here.
-The following are a few fun facts about Italy:
+The following are a few fun Italian facts:

 - The word Italy or Italia, originally spelled as Vitalia most likely comes from the same root as the latin vitulus (one-year-old calf).
 Originally this name was meant for southern Italy and it's people, and the literal meaning was 'calf-land'.
 Over the years this name was adapted by the rest of the peninsula.